zhaozhuoran/sdxl-training/USAGE.md

 # USAGE

-A short, end-to-end guide to training an SDXL LoRA with this toolkit.

-> Prerequisites: a CUDA-capable NVIDIA GPU, Python 3.11, and a local SDXL base model (e.g. a `.safetensors` checkpoint).
+> Prerequisites: a NVIDIA GPU, Python 3.11, and a local SDXL base model.

 ---

 ## 1. Environment setup

-It is strongly recommended to use a dedicated virtual environment.
+It is strongly recommended to use a virtual environment.

 ```bash
 conda create -n sdxl-training python==3.11.13
 conda activate sdxl-training
 ```

-All following commands must run inside this activated environment.

 ## 2. Installation